 Having worked in the healthcare industry for years and collaborated on the launch of dozens of regional and national plans, we at andros have seen it all.
-In this article, we’re going to break down five of the key mistakes healthcare organizations make in their network development strategies, and what changes can be instituted to ensure that your provider network is complete, compliant, and cost-effective.
+In this article, we’re going to break down five of the key mistakes healthcare organizations make in their provider network development strategies, and what changes can be instituted to ensure that your provider network is complete, compliant, and cost-effective.

 #1.
 Failing to Adapt a Plan Because of Incomplete Market Assessment